Beige kitchen range hood with ornate molding, black splashback, and blurred background elements.

 The Design

-The design was essentially two frames, one smaller than the other and then another two batons sloping between them to create the frame.
+The design was essentially two frames, the smaller one attached to the ceiling and the larger one around the base of the hood, secured and stabilised by two vertical pieces in between which were fixed to the wall.
+Then another two batons sloping between them to create the frame.

 Problem #1